 Staff members who test positive for COVID-19, or have symptoms of a respiratory infection should follow this guidance.
 Where a member of staff tests positive, organisations should consider the need to make a RIDDOR report, supported by this decision-making flow chart.

-NHS England and NHS Improvement has issued a letter providing an update on UK Health Security Agency guidance - confirmatory PCR tests to be temporarily suspended for positive lateral flow test results.
+NHS England issued a letter providing an update on UK Health Security Agency guidance - confirmatory PCR tests to be temporarily suspended for positive lateral flow test results.
 This letter states that those who receive positive lateral flow device (LFD) results for COVID-19 will be required to self-isolate immediately and will not be required to take a confirmatory PCR test.
 This is because the vast majority of people with positive LFD results will have COVID-19 at current high prevalence rates.

 Healthcare staff who have tested positive for COVID-19 should not attend work regardless of whether they have symptoms for five days.
 Patient-facing healthcare staff can return to work when they have had two consecutive negative LFD test results (taken at least 24 hours apart).